OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/guide_create.md

 Transaction hash: 0xbcaefc07f4e03a69456f3cb40a1998a597914eb1352470ee01991631cab35c4a
 ```

-> Note: Ganache provides us ten addresses with 100 Ether in each of them.
+> Note: Ganache provides us ten addresses with 100 ethers in each of them.
 These are test ethers, do not send or use them as real ether.

-Next, we will verify Wallet contract balance and the sender’s balance using zos balance
+Next, we will verify `Wallet` contract balance and the sender’s balance using `zos balance`

 ```console
 -- Contract balance